Surprise: Most of us have been inhaling cannabis the wrong way

 As more research is conducted and humans gain additional insight into the complexities and nuances of the cannabis plant, we’ll obviously gain further knowledge into the best methods for consuming and absorbing cannabinoids and terpenes for medical efficacy and cognitive stimulation.

 Want to learn more?
-Be sure to SIGN UP with Green Flower for all the latest in cannabis education.
+Be sure to check out Green Flower INSIDER for all the latest in cannabis education.